 Indian Summer Festival

 In 2020 the Indian Summer Festival was going to take place from July 9th until July 19th.
-The theme for this year’s festival was Rivers of Language.
+The theme for 2020’s festival was Rivers of Language.

-Some of the festival’s originally-schedule events are listed below.
-Now, because of COVID-19, organizers of the festival are instead presenting a series of online events between mid-May and mid-July.
+Some of the festival’s originally-scheduled events are listed below.
+Now, because of COVID-19, organizers of the festival instead presented a series of online events between mid-May and mid-July.

 In years when the event doesn’t get cancelled, the Indian Summer Festival’s Opening Party is a major culinary event on the first day of the festival.
 In 2019 it took place on Thursday, July 4, and featured celebrity chef Vikram Vij.